michelin/kafkactl/README.md

 ## Api Resources

-This command allows you to consult which resources can be access.
+The `api-resources` command allows you to check which resources can be accessed through the API.

 ```console
 Usage: kafkactl api-resources [-hvV] [-n=<optionalNamespace>]